 We accept applications for transfers from students who have extenuating circumstances.
 If you’re required to move to Sydney for special circumstances that arise after you accepted the offer and began studying at another medical school, you may be eligible for a transfer to UNSW Medicine.

 When we review transfer applications, we’ll consider your circumstances as well as academic merit.
 Applications for transfers must be supported by a letter from the Dean of your current or previous medical school.
-The transfer will only be possible if we have Commonwealth Support place available.
+The transfer may be possible only if we have a Commonwealth Supported place available.

 UNSW Medicine will determine the starting point for transfer students on an individual basis:

-If you’re a domestic student who is studying or has studied at a medical school abroad, you’re eligible to apply to study at UNSW Medicine.
-You’ll need to apply as a commencing student.
+If you’re a domestic student who is studying or has studied at a medical school abroad, you’re eligible to apply to study at UNSW Medicine as a commencing student only.
 We don’t accept applications for transfer from overseas medical schools.
 Credit for previous studies undertaken abroad cannot be provided, except for applicable 12UOC General Education courses.